Multi-messenger model for the prompt emission from GRB 221009A: Discussion

 The energy budget is further typically constrained from the afterglow brightness.
 Here it is noteworthy to mention that a part of the energy in the afterglow being dissipated in VHE may relax the requirements on the prompt-phase efficiency, especially for proton-synchrotron models for the VHE emission \citep{Isravel:2022glo}.
-A part of the afterglow energy going into thermal particles may equally increase the allowed kinetic energy of the blastwave after the prompt phase (but should be taken into account for the modeling, see \citet{Warren:2018lyx, Margalit:2021kuf}).
+Note that a part of the afterglow energy going into thermal particles may equally increase the allowed kinetic energy of the blastwave after the prompt phase.
 Afterglow observations are also used to infer typical parameters of the GRB, for example \citet{Ren:2022icq} find a Lorentz factor $\Gamma_0 = 190$ (with room for slightly higher $\Gamma_0$, see their Fig.~3) for the afterglow.
 This would favour our ``\Rlow''-scenario, that has a typical Lorentz factor $\langle \Gamma_\mrm{fin} \rangle \sim 230 $ after the prompt phase.

 Our obtained (averaged) maximal proton energies are in the range between $10^{20}$ and $2 \cdot 10^{21} \, \mathrm{eV}$ under the assumption of efficient particle acceleration, see Table~\ref{tab:input_params}.
 Higher proton energies are expected in the SYN-dominated scenarios than the IC-dominated ones because the acceleration rate is higher due to higher magnetic fields.
 Our maximal energies are compatible with the values used e.g. in \citet{Das:2022gon} (100 EeV) to describe the LHAASO VHE photons from EBL interactions.
 We note that the time delay induced by the extragalactic magnetic fields (EGMFs) requires extremely low field values paired with large proton energies, which means that this challenge can be somewhat mitigated in our SYN-dominated scenario by the high proton energies.
 We also note that the EGMF induced delay is very large (assumed to be limited to the observed LHAASO window of 2000s) even under aggressive assumptions for the magnetic field, which means that the protons must be accelerated in the prompt phase of the GRB and further delays induced by the afterglow cannot be accommodated.
 We find that most of the UHECR protons are emitted within the first 100s in our model, which is compatible with this picture.
 Our obtained maximal proton energies are also higher than the maximum corresponding rigidity $R_{\mathrm{max}} \simeq 1-3 \, \mathrm{EV}$ required to describe UHECR data \citep{Heinze:2019jou} -- where details depend on the assumed cutoff shape.